Stated Meeting - Monday evening June 19, 2023 - 7:30pm

 NEWS & NOTES

->> 6-1-2019 New Online Calendar with the building schedule.
+>> Online Calendar with the building schedule.

->> 7-26-19 A security camera system is now installed throughout the building.
-Three cameras cover the back entrance door, the emergency exit, and parking lot.
-A camera covers the kitchen.
-A camera covers the social hall.
-Cameras cover the first floor hallway and stairway, the front door and hallway.
-A camera covers the side entrance.
+>> We have a security camera system consisting of eight cameras; three cameras cover the back entrance door, the emergency exit, and parking lot; a camera covers the kitchen; a camera covers the social hall; 2 cameras cover the first floor hallway and stairway, the front door and hallway; a camera covers the side entrance.
 All of these cameras are high definition and have night vision and are on 24/7.
 Those coming in and out of the building will be recorded.

 >> CBS Sunday Morning presents an inside look at Freemasonry click here to view the video.